plomino/PlominoDoc/docs/features.rst

 ---------------

 In a form, the fields where the user can enter data are in *edit* mode.
+Upon form submission, user-submitted fields are set on the document *before* computed fields are evaluated.

 You might also need to use fields which can not be changed by the user.
 Here are the other modes offered in Plomino: